qygoh/DataArcadeTournament/DataArcade_2021/readme.md

 ## Some insights from our Data Cleaning and Processing

 A lot of data gathering and processing is needed to make this analysis possible.
-QY and Sherms had to first create the webscrapers needed to collect real time information from the online platform and clean the data subsequently.
+QY and Sherms had to first create webscrapers to collect real time information from webpages, and cleaned the data subsequently too.
 Then, Shan Yi helped to set up and run the automated scraping during the event period.
-Data collected was then passed on for tableau visualization.
+Data collected was then utilized for tableau visualization by the team.

-In total, approximately 14k rows of data was scrapped from the shopping webpages over three days using two separate webscrapers.
-Both scrapers utilized a combination of Selenium and BeautifulSoup; the first scraper collected relevant pricing information and links to products.
+In total, approximately 14k rows of data was scrapped from the webpages over three days.
+This was done using two separate webscrapers, which utilized a combination of Selenium and BeautifulSoup.
+The first scraper was designed to collect relevant pricing information and links to products.
 The second scraper then read through the collected links to retrieve more information such as brand and product categories.

 ## Organization of this Repo

-//to be edited further//

 - **Tableau Submission_WGS84.twbx** : The output of the project, a Tableau story that showcases the data we have scraped and the analysis
-- **SCRAPERS** : oh boy did we build many scrapers
-- **all data processing ipynbs** : oh boy did we build many cleaning ipynbs
+- **Scrapers Folder** : Contains the two webscrapers as aforementioned
+- **Data Processing ipynbs** : Contains all the ipynbs created for the purposes of data cleaning and processing